codebar/tutorials/version-control/command-line/tutorial.md

 $ git log --stat
 ```

-Even can do graphs with the --graph command.
+With the --graph command we will be able to draw a graphical representation of the commits.
 It will display an ASCII graph of the branch and merge history beside the log output.
 We can use this command with the --oneline command to display the commits in an alternate format in one line.

 ```bash